MicrosoftDocs/well-architected/well-architected/ai/application-platform.md

 - **What is the tolerable tradeoff between costs and performance?**

 Due to the high-performance, GPU-optimized compute requirements, test and benchmark your training and fine-tuning extensively to land on the ideal SKU that balances performance against costs.

+### Tools

+Azure Machine Learning is the recommended solution for the model training and fine-tuning platform as it offers orchestration functionality with support for batch compute utilization.
+There are two compute options to evaluate:

+  -  [Serverless compute](/azure/machine-learning/how-to-use-serverless-compute) is ideal for short, infrequent runs that can tolerate noisy neighbor effects.
+You can choose between standard and spot pricing.
+Spot pricing is only recommended for highly interruptible training. **Do not** use serverless for full-time operations as the costs can balloon quickly.

+  -  [Compute Clusters](/azure/machine-learning/how-to-create-attach-compute-cluster?view=azureml-api-2&tabs=python#what-is-a-compute-cluster) gives you significant control over available hardware and is tuned for parallel or distributed training.

 > [!NOTE]
 > For foundation models, your choice of model hosting platform may limit your fine-tuning options.
 For example, using Azure OpenAI for model hosting limits your fine-tuning options to the built-in Azure OpenAI fine-tuning functionality.